Biden to extend student loan pause as court battle drags on

 “This extension means that struggling borrowers will be able to keep food on their tables during the holiday season — and the coming months — as the administration does everything it can to beat back the baseless and backward attacks on working families with student debt,” said Mike Pierce, executive director of the Student Borrower Protection Center.

 The legality of broad student debt cancellation has been in question since before Biden took office.
-Supporters say federal law already gives the Education Department-wide flexibility to cancel student loans, while opponents argue that only Congress has the power to cancel the debt at that scale.
+Supporters say federal law already gives the Education Department wide flexibility to cancel student loans, while opponents argue that only Congress has the power to cancel debt at that scale.

 In announcing its plan, the Biden administration invoked the HEROES Act of 2003, a post-Sept.
 11, 2001, law meant to help members of the military.
 The Justice Department says the law offers sweeping authority to cancel student debt during a national emergency.
 Biden has said the relief is needed to help Americans recover from the pandemic.